LLEB-ME/gouv.fa/content/membership/obtain-certificate.md

   - a plain white or off-white background.
 3. **[Submit your request.](https://gouv.fa/id-request)**

 Your first ID card is free.
-Replacements are 5 US dollars per card, plus the cost of shipping with the original card's information being destroyed.
+Replacements are 5 USD per card, plus the cost of shipping with the original card's information being destroyed.
 You can request a replacement by following the same procedure as above.
+Payment must be completed via Zelle transfer, if in the United States, or via a cash equivalent at the time of postmark.